andrewchambers/bupstash/doc/technical_overview.md

 }
 ```

-Each element in the ItemOpLog table is a [bincoded](https://github.com/servo/bincode) LogOp.
 It is important to note, all metadata like search tags are stored encrypted and are not
 readable without a master key or metadata key.

 The `Items` table is an aggregated view of current items which have not be marked for removal.